AdaCore/gnatstudio/docs/users_guide/debugging.rst

   As for the thread window, the process being debugged needs to be stopped before using this window.

-  .. index:: screen shot
   .. image:: tasks.jpg

-*Protection Domains*
 .. index:: protection domain
+.. index:: menu; debug --> data --> protection domains

+:menuselection:`Debug --> Data --> Protection Domains`
   For VxWorks AE only, this will open a new window containing the list of available protection domains in the target.
 To change to a different protection domain, simply click on it.
 A @c{*} character indicates the current protection domain.

-*Assembly*
+.. index:: menu; debug --> data --> assembly
 .. index:: assembly

+:menuselection:`Debug --> Data --> Assembly`
   Opens a new window displaying an assembly dump of the current code being executed.
 See :ref:`The_Assembly_Window` for more details.

-*Edit Breakpoints*
-  .. index:: breakpoint
+.. index:: menu; debug --> data --> edit breakpoints

+:menuselection:`Debug --> Data --> Edit Breakpoints`
   Opens an advanced window to create and modify any kind of breakpoint, including watchpoints (see :ref:`The_Breakpoint_Editor`).
 For simple breakpoint creation, see the description of the source window.

-*Examine Memory*
-  .. index:: memory view
+.. index:: menu; debug --> data --> examine memory

+:menuselection:`Debug --> Data --> Examine Memory`
   Opens a memory viewer/editor.
 See :ref:`The_Memory_Window` for more details.

-*Command History*
-  .. index:: command
-  .. index:: history
+.. index:: menu; debug --> data --> command history

+:menuselection:`Debug --> Data --> Command History`
   Opens a dialog with the list of commands executed in the current session.
   You can select any number of items in this list and replay the selection automatically.

-*Display Local Variables*
-  .. index:: local variables
+.. index:: menu; debug --> data --> display local variables

+:menuselection:`Debug --> Data --> Display Local Variables`
-  Opens an item in the Data Window containing all the local variables for the current frame.
+  Opens an item in the :guilabel:`Data Window` containing all the local variables for the current frame.

-*Display Arguments*
-  .. index:: arguments
+.. index:: menu; debug --> data --> display arguments

+:menuselection:`Debug --> Data --> Display Argument`
-  Opens an item in the Data Window containing the arguments for the current frame.
+  Opens an item in the :guilabel:`Data Window` containing the arguments for the current frame.

-*Display Registers*
-  .. index:: registers
+.. index:: menu; debug --> data --> display registeres

+:menuselection:`Debug --> Data --> Display Registers`
-  Opens an item in the Data Window containing the machine registers for the current frame.
+  Opens an item in the :guilabel:`Data Window` containing the machine registers for the current frame.

-*Display Any Expression...*
-  .. index:: display expression
+.. index:: menu; debug --> Data --> display any expression

+:menuselection:`Debug --> Data --> Display Any Expression...`
-  Opens a small dialog letting you specify an arbitrary expression in the Data Window.
+  Opens a small dialog letting you specify an arbitrary expression in the :guilabel:`Data Window`.
 This expression can be a variable name, or a more complex expression, following the syntax of the underlying debugger.
 See the documentation of e.g gdb for more details on the syntax.
 The check button *Expression is a subprogram call* should be enabled if the expression is actually a debugger command (e.g `p/x var`) or a procedure call in the program being debugged (e.g `call my_proc`).

-*Recompute*
-  .. index:: recompute
+.. index:: menu; debug --> data --> recompute

+:menuselection:`Debug --> Data --> Recompute`
-  Recomputes and refreshes all the items displayed in the Data Window.
+  Recomputes and refreshes all the items displayed in the :guilabel:`Data Window`.

 .. _The_Call_Stack_Window: